How-To Prime the Filters

 2. Fill the container with water.

-3. Soak overnight, or for at least eight hours.
+Soak overnight, or for at least eight hours.

 Why do the filters have to be primed?

-Priming the Boroux filters is necessary for proper function.
+Priming the BOROUX filters is necessary for proper function.
 This procedure is what activates the carbon and breaks the surface tension, so that the contaminants get trapped, and the water gets through.
 The filter is made of very dense material and priming forces water through the material so that it’s entirely saturated.
 This is a crucial initial step for using the filters.

-The media that the Boroux filter is made of has a micropore structure.
+The media that the BOROUX filter is made of has a micropore structure.
 These micropores are miniscule which can create tiny pockets of air.
 Along with the high surface tension of the filter material, without being primed first, water cannot pass through those air bubbles.
 Priming uses water pressure to force water through those micropores so that when water is passing through only using gravity, it can.
 If the filters are not primed, the flow can be extremely slow, if not completely nonexistent.

 What if I don’t see beads of water on my filter when priming?